-When a manager runs — and follows up on — a successful performance review, it sets the groundwork for better relationships and more empowerment and autonomy for your team.
+When a manager runs — and follows up on — a successful performance review, it sets the groundwork for better relationships and more empowerment and autonomy for team partners.

-And when employees feel like they can speak up, take charge of their own work, come up with new ideas and better their process with the support of their manager, they'll grow and stay with the company, not churn out at a cost to you.
+And when employees feel like they can speak up, take charge of their own work, come up with new ideas and better their process with the support of their manager, they'll grow and stay with the company, not churn out at a cost to your bottom line numbers.

 Don't throw out what you can repair

-Resentment bubbled up around the performance review because it was an imperfect process in which people lumped all the hopes and dreams of people management.
+Resentment bubbled up around the performance review because it was an imperfect process in which people lumped all the hopes and dreams of people management like some human resources fantasy.
 And when it didn't feel like it was working, companies were too quick to dump it.

 The truth is that performance reviews are one reparable tool in a big performance management toolbox, but they are still important.
+With the right mix of tools, you can keep staff invested and have a huge impact on bottomline growth and overall financial performance.
 Swapping out performance reviews for smaller meetings or mandatory weekly team ratings doesn't solve the problems in performance reviews — like bias — and they take away a meeting that can be a bountiful and productive space.

 Rather than throwing performance reviews out, better your performance review system.
 Your bottom line will thank you.